Accessibility Foundations

-Our design system is built with accessibility at its core, ensuring our products are usable by everyone.
+Design system is built with accessibility at its core, ensuring products are usable by everyone.
+We follow the Web Content Accessibility Guidelines (WCAG) to create inclusive experiences.

 Perceivable